Validating Impact: Field Observations from Waterbody Rejuvenation in Madhya Pradesh

 Waterbody Impact Monitoring Dashboard

-The following visualizations from the waterbody impact monitoring dashboard illustrate how waterbody size influences impact visibility.
+The following visualizations from the dashboard illustrate how waterbody size influences impact visibility.
 While improvements in smaller waterbodies may be readily apparent through satellite data, the same may not hold true for larger waterbodies.
 Water availability is influenced by multiple factors such as rainfall patterns, catchment area, inlet channel conditions that modulate rainfall-to-runoff conversion, and water withdrawals – which can mask the direct impact of desilting interventions.

 As we develop the impact assessment dashboard, these field insights will be instrumental in creating a more nuanced, context-aware system that captures both the quantifiable and qualitative dimensions of waterbody rejuvenation.